Concord University: Other campuses

 Concord University's main campus is located in Athens, West Virginia.
-The university also operates in a center near Beckley, Raleigh County.
+The university also operates in a center near Beckley.
 The facility was established to coordinate the public colleges serving the region with five founding institutions.
 US Senator Robert C. Byrd secured $10 million from the US Department of Health and Human Services to develop the campus and begin building the facility.
-It is named the Erma Byrd Higher Education Center (after the deceased spouse of senator Byrd) in Beaver.
+It is named the Erma Byrd Higher Education Center (after the deceased spouse of Senator Byrd) in Beaver.
 The center was designed to also serve as a catalyst to attract business and industry to the area.
 Concord University's Beckley office coordinates classes at the Erma Byrd Center as well as at several other facilities in and surrounding Beckley.

+Student life

-Campus organizations
+Student organizations

 Concord sponsors nearly 200 on-campus organizations, including fraternities, sororities, religious and political organizations, an Art Society, chapters of Delta Zeta, Alpha Sigma Alpha, Sigma Sigma Sigma, Phi Alpha Delta, Alpha Phi Omega, Tau Kappa Epsilon, Phi Sigma Phi, Sigma Tau Delta, Alpha Sigma Tau, Gay-Straight Alliance, College Republicans, Young Democrats, a chapter of Amtgard known as the "Shire of Nowhere Mountains," and a community theatre organization known as the Appalachian Shakespeare Project.

 The Concord University Student Government Association (SGA) is responsible for many changes on campus and is active in every aspect of Concord life.
 All organizations are required to send a representative to all SGA meetings if they would like to ability to vote in the Student Senate and obtain budgetary privileges to request funds from the Student Government's Discretionary fund.
 The Student Government at Concord University is especially advanced compared to other SGAs in West Virginia, and is noted for its model judicial system wherein a student court, composed entirely of students, handles the majority of adjudications for most student offenses.
 The Student Government is also one of few student governments in the state of West Virginia that have a voting member on the university's Board of Governors.

 Residence life

 There are five residence halls on campus.
-North (Female) and South (Male) Towers house the fraternities and sororities as well as Honors and several sports teams.
+North (female) and South (male) Towers house the fraternities and sororities as well as Honors and several sports teams.
 Each floor has two lounges.
 There is one co-ed hall, Sarvay, which is also the oldest building on campus still standing.
-Sarvay is traditionally a female dorm but due to a shortage of housing, males lived on the first floor.
-The other two halls are Wilson for females and Woodell, nicknamed "The Woo," for males.
+Sarvay is traditionally a female dorm, but, due to a shortage of housing, men lived on the first floor.
+The other two halls are Wilson for women and Woodell, nicknamed "The Woo," for men.
 Housing is not divided by year.
-Several floors are set aside as "Substance free," and the rest allow alcohol if both residents are over 21.
+Several floors are set aside as "substance free," and the rest allow alcohol if both residents are over 21.

 The North and South Towers complex underwent a major renovation, which was completed in 2017.

-As of Fall Semester 2018, the only residence halls open were North Tower, South Tower, and Wilson Hall, due to lack of enrollment.
+As of the fall semester of 2018, the only residence halls open were North Tower, South Tower, and Wilson Hall, due to lack of enrollment.

-Wilson Hall now acts as a co-ed hall, with males and females living on separate floors.
+Wilson Hall now acts as a co-ed hall, with men and women living on separate floors.